kununu/kununu-scripts/SECURITY.md

 ## Reporting the update of dependencies

 This is the benefit of having Dependabot.
 It will open pull requests for security and version updates.
-For more information check the Github [documentation](https://docs.github.com/en/github/administering-a-repository/managing-pull-requests-for-dependency-updates).
+For more information check the GitHub [documentation](https://docs.github.com/en/github/administering-a-repository/managing-pull-requests-for-dependency-updates).